delington/obsidian-notes/CV.md

 - Media and shopping

 **Project:**
-- Streaming service for medical (surgeon operation) purposes with Java back end
+- Streaming service for medical (surgeon operation) purposes with Java back end - 6 months
-- NodeJS back end app, synchronizing SAP products to MySQL database by Magento APIs (REST)
+- NodeJS back end app, synchronizing SAP products to MySQL database by Magento APIs (REST) - 5 months

 **Participation:**
 - Build and deploy to an on-premise server